 Adjustments must be made for a period of 10 years from the year in which the building or its renovation was completed.
 No adjustment is made if the adjustment right and obligation is transferred to the buyer.

-The definition of real property was amended on 1 January 2017
+The definition of real property

 Real property refers to land areas, buildings, fixed constructions and parts thereof.

 From the beginning of 2017, any machinery, equipment or part thereof that is used for a particular activity pursued on the real property is also regarded as real property if it fulfils the following conditions:

 - it is used for a particular activity pursued on the real property